MDchor/BMI-visualisation/README.md

 bmiviz is a tool that visualize transition and composition ratio of adults' BMI (body mess index) in each country.

-It scrapes the following CSV file to obtain BMI data.
+It scrapes the following CSV file (9.3 MB) to obtain BMI data.

 https://ncdrisc.org/downloads/bmi/NCD_RisC_Lancet_2017_BMI_age_standardised_country.csv